I’ve found a door frame chin up bar that won’t put my security deposit in Jeopardy.

 There is a bar that I recently took a gamble on and has actually pleasantly surprised me.
 It’s called The Powerbar 2 and it’s made by a little-known company called Innovation Fitness.

 The reason I considered it a gamble is because it doesn’t look like any of the pull-up bars I’ve used in the past.

-This Powerbar 2 Pull Up bar fits a larger number of door frames and most importantly, doesn’t leave any marks on the door itself.
+This Powerbar 2 door frame chin up bar fits a larger number of door frames and most importantly, doesn’t leave any marks on the door itself.

 Powerbar 2 also supports more bodyweight than any of the others on the market and requires no assembly.

-Another thing is that it doesn’t need to be assembled.
+Another thing with this door frame chin up bar is that it doesn’t need to be assembled.
 Open the box, unfold it and attach it to your doorframe, when you’ve ended your workout just lift it off, fold it and put it to one side.
 Simple.

 For me the Powerbar 2 is definitely an unsung hero in the home fitness equipment area, I’m surprised that it’s only available online.